How to make coconut shell candles

 Step four: Adding your scents

 Once your candle wax is melted you can add some fragrance oils or essential oils.
+Some essential oils are more sustainable than others.
+You can check the best ones to buy in our guide that walks through are candles eco-friendly?
 Your candle wax packet should offer clear instructions, letting you know how much oil to add.
 However, these are just guidelines and you can add more or less fragrance oils to make your candle smell stronger or weaker.
 For the first attempt, let’s follow the instructions on the packet!

 Step five: Attach your candle wick

 Dip the metallic end of your candle wick into the melted wax.
 Use the hot wax to stick your wick to the centre of your coconut shell candle.
 After 5 minutes the wax will harden and should stay relatively steady without the need to hold it.

 If you’re having trouble with this step, try using a bit of glue or blue tack to hold your candle wick down.